Lipkariuki/easy-estate-android/README.md

 The home screen shows a simple welcome message rendered with Jetpack Compose.
 Replace the `GreetingScreen` content in `app/src/main/java/com/easyestate/android/MainActivity.kt` with your actual UI as you progress.

+## Demo Account

+To explore the prototype screens quickly, use the seeded admin credentials:

+- Email: `admin@easyestate.com`
+- Password: `Admin123!`

+Successful sign-in takes you to a static home dashboard inspired by the shared mockups.

 ## Project Structure

 - `app` — main Android application module